We're here if you need help

 Upgrading to VNC Connect from legacy versions¶

 If you are upgrading from VNC 5.x and have a valid Personal or Enterprise license key, installation should be seamless.
 You do not need to stop VNC Server, and any configuration changes you have made will be preserved.
 If you wish to enable cloud connectivity, perform this post-install step.

 If you have an out-of-date Personal or Enterprise license key for VNC 5.x, you must purchase a subscription as a new customer.

 If you have a Free license key for VNC 5.x, you can migrate to a new, free Home subscription providing you install VNC Server desk-side.
 You cannot migrate over a remote control session.

 If you wish to upgrade from VNC Enterprise Edition or VNC Personal Edition 4.x, we recommend you first contact Support.

 Downloading VNC Server¶

-Download the VNC Server executable to the computer you want to control.
+Download the VNC Server executable to the remote computer you want to control.

 Under Windows 8 or later, it is recommended you install to a secure location (for example,

 Installing using desktop tools¶